 Please contact email@example.com for files.

-In most cases, At Boise State, departments, programs, centers and other administrative units can use a companion mark as their logo.
+In most cases, Boise State, departments, programs, centers and other administrative units can use a companion mark as their logo for printed materials.
 These marks are created to be supportive of the University Signature Mark and maintain the integrity of the brand.
 Companion marks are comprised of the Signature Mark with the name of the academic or administrative unit underneath.
-The mark should not be combined with any event, cause or tagline.
+The mark should not be combined with any event, cause or tagline, and may not be used on web pages or other digital content.

 Department, programs, centers or other administrative units may not build their own companion marks.
 Request a companion logo at firstname.lastname@example.org.